DataAstrologer/DataScience/1. Statistical Case Studies/README.md

-#Statistical Case Studies
+# Statistical Case Studies

-The folder contains a total of 6 case studies covering different statistical concepts.
+The folder contains a total of 7 case studies covering different statistical concepts.
 The *Problem Description* is attached as a pdf file and my *Analysis Report* is included in the folders above.
 All the case studies are solved using **Microsoft Excel**.
-Except for the first case, all the other business situations are real life events.
+Except for the first and the last case, all the other business situations are real life events.

 Below is a summary of the case study problem descriptions.
 To understand them in detail, visit the folders above: